themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 **SCNS ID:** `$UCCS-CORE:CONCEPT:ADDRESSABILITY:UNIVERSAL:PRINCIPLE:N0040$`

 The foundational ethos is built on navigating constant change by creating stable processes and frameworks.
-UCCS evolves this principle into a single, unifying concept: **Universal Addressability**. **Universal Addressability** is the foundational principle that any discrete unit of information, regardless of its domain, can be assigned a stable, hierarchical, and contextually-aware coordinate within a universal information space.
+UCCS evolves this principle into a single, unifying concept: **Universal Addressability** is the foundational principle that any discrete unit of information, regardless of its domain, can be assigned a stable, hierarchical, and contextually-aware coordinate within a universal information space.

 ### 1.2.
 The Universal Principles of Information Coordination